 Coronet Inside Out: Aurélia Thierrée

-As part of Coronet Inside Out, we are delighted to present an exclusive interview with Aurélia Thierrée, who discusses her life and creative process, and includes performance extracts and images from her collaborations with Victoria Thierrée Chaplin, including Bells and Spells, Aurelia’s Oratorio and Murmures des Murs.
+We are delighted to present an exclusive interview with Aurélia Thierrée, who discusses her life and creative process, and includes performance extracts and images from her collaborations with Victoria Thierrée Chaplin, including Bells and Spells, Aurelia’s Oratorio and Murmures des Murs.

 Bells and Spells played to sold-out audiences at The Coronet Theatre in 2019 for its London premiere after a work in progress sharing during the Coronet International Festival in 2017.